digitalyoshixi/zettelkasten/content/Geography/Fault.md

 tags:
   - geography
 ---
-A crack in the earth
+A crack in the earth where energy can be released
 # Types
 - [[Strike Slip Fault]]
 - [[Fault Scarp]]